 A retrospective analysis was conducted on a cohort of 240 patients diagnosed with LA-HNSCC who received treatment between January 2016 and December 2019.
 Ethical clearance for this study was obtained from Action Cancer Hospital (Code: EC207).
-The inclusion criteria encompassed patients with histologically confirmed cases of advanced oropharyngeal, locally hypopharyngeal, and supraglottic larynx carcinomas at stage III or IV who underwent curative-intent treatment with concurrent chemoradiation.
+The inclusion criteria encompassed patients with histologically confirmed cases of locally advanced oropharyngeal, hypopharyngeal, and supraglottic larynx carcinomas at stage III or IV who underwent curative-intent treatment with concurrent chemoradiation.
 Patients who underwent upfront surgery or neoadjuvant chemotherapy, as well as those with poor performance status or metastatic disease, were excluded from the study.

-Radiotherapy was administered utilizing intensity-modulated radiotherapy (IMRT), volumetric arc radiotherapy (VMAT), or image-guided radiotherapy (IGRT) techniques, delivering a total prescribed dose of 70 Gy in 35 fractions over 7 weeks, using a linear accelerator (Clinac iX or TrueBeam STx - Varian Medical System). chemotherapy Concurrent was administered weekly, with the choice of cisplatin or carboplatin determined by the medical oncologist.
+Radiotherapy was administered utilizing intensity-modulated radiotherapy (IMRT), volumetric arc radiotherapy (VMAT), or imageguided radiotherapy (IGRT) techniques, delivering a total prescribed dose of 70 Gy in 35 fractions over 7 weeks, using a linear accelerator (Clinac iX or TrueBeam STx - Varian Medical System).